About Hidden Falls Regional Park

 Hidden Falls Regional Park is located along the Mississippi River bluffs just below Lock and Dam 1.
 This beautiful park is great for birding, fishing, picnicking, walking, and biking.

-CLOSURES: Roads, trails, amenities, and sections of Hidden Falls Regional Park may be closed at times due to flooding, construction, restoration, or other conditions.
+CLOSURE NOTICE: Roads, trails, amenities, and sections of Hidden Falls Regional Park may be closed at times due to flooding, construction, restoration, or other conditions.
 The gates may close to vehicle traffic during the winter due to the steep roads becoming hazardous.
 Please obey all barriers and signage.
 Do not trespass into closed areas of the park.
 For updates and information, visit the Park Closures & Special Notices page and the Public Works Road Closures page.

 BBQ Grill, Benches, Biking Trail, Boat Launch, Fire Pit, Hiking Trail, Picnic Area, Restroom Facilities, and Shelter